ONDC-Official/verification-logs/logs/CSC/csc buyer with preprod-jajee-bpp.shopalyst.com/Readme.md

 # Transaction Logs between CSC Buyer APP with Seller BPP "preprod-jajee-bpp.shopalyst.com"

 # On /tract  Request
-- ACK received but /on_track is not sent by the buyer
+- ACK received but /on_track is not sent by the seller

-# for /cancel log another order transaction was performed with the same buyer
+# for /cancel log another order transaction was performed with the same seller